LUDevNet/Docs/docs/game-mechanics/behaviors/basic-attack.rst

 - min damage
 - on_success

-The following parameters are not attached to any behavior trees or skills from live:
+The following parameters are are in the cdclient but are not attached to usable items:

 - dir_angle_xz
 - dir_angle_y